nsouzarj/cra-backend/README.md

 ### Access Control
 - Correspondents can only delete files they uploaded
 - Administrators and other users can delete any file

+### Google Drive OAuth Integration
+The system supports storing files in Google Drive when enabled:
+- Configure OAuth credentials in application properties
+- Files are automatically stored in Google Drive when uploaded
+- Download and delete operations work seamlessly with Google Drive
+- Fallback to local storage when OAuth is disabled or fails

+See [GOOGLE_DRIVE_OAUTH.md](GOOGLE_DRIVE_OAUTH.md) for detailed configuration instructions.

 ## 7. Security Implementation